JamesParrott/sDNA_GH/README.md

 ##### Dev tool(s)
 ###### Unload_sDNA_GH
-Unload the sDNA_GH Python package and all sDNA modules, by removing their keys from sys.modules.
+Unload the sDNA_GH Python package and all sDNA modules, by removing them from GhPython's shared cache (sys.modules).

 The next sDNA_GH component to run will then reload the package and installation-wide options file (config.toml), and any specified options including a project options config.toml, without otherwise having to restart Rhino to clear its cache.

-##### User buildable dev tools.
 ###### sDNA_general
 Run any other component by feeding the name of it into the "tool" input param.
-A "Swiss army knife" component.

 <!--###### Self_test
 Not a tool in the same sense as the others (this has no tool function in sDNA).
 The name `Self_test` (and variations to case and spacing) are recognised by the launcher code, not the main package tools factory.
 In a component named "Self_test", the launcher will cache it, then replace the normal RunScript method in a Grasshopper component class entirely, with a function (`unit_tests_sDNA_GH.run_launcher_tests`) that runs all the package's unit tests (using the Python unittest module).
 Unit tests to the functions in the launcher, can also be added to the launcher code. -->

 ###### Build_components
 Easily build all the other components for the sDNA installation provided.
-User Objects still need to be built manually, but components are all the same launcher code in a Gh_Python component, but with different names.
+User Objects still need to be built manually, but components are all the same launcher code in a Gh_Python component, but with different names (and docstring summary lines).

 Functionality is provided by main.py in the sDNA_GH Python package, so new components are only needed to be built for tools sDNA_GH doesn't know about yet.

 <!--